In8finityMsA/Spectator/README.md

 We are creating an app to help spectators on the Belarusian elections.
-Our aim is to create reliable and easy-to-use app that will effectivelt count voters who came to the elections.
+Our aim is to create reliable and easy-to-use app that will effectively count voters who came to the elections.